tzlaine/type_erasure/README.md

 - Second, it includes the "Type Erasure" presentation given at CppCon 2014.

-- Third, it contains the `emptypen` tool, which generates type erasure code based on a user-supplied implementation form.
+- Third, it contains the `emtypen` tool, which generates type erasure code based on a user-supplied implementation form.

 Skip to the relevant section below, depending on what you came here for.